 When starting a new job, you are bombarded with forms to complete.
 Some, like tax withholding forms, are familiar.
 Anything related to insurance benefits can be overwhelming.
 It does not matter if someone is starting a first job or has been in the workforce for decades.
 It can be daunting.
-Let’s take a very brief look at the most common types of benefits you might be offered:
+Let’s take a brief look at the most common types of HR benefits you might be offered:

 - Medical insurance.
 This can be downright intimidating.
 Take a deep breath.
 The human resources department should provide you with a summary of benefits, which will show you the plan’s deductible and basic terms.
 On a high level, you should know what your per-paycheck premium will be, what your deductible is, what the maximum benefit amount is, and when your plan year begins and ends.
 You can dig deeper to learn exactly how your plan works.
 For example, when you go to the doctor, do you pay a co-payment?
 Do you pay the full charge until you meet your deductible?

 - Dental, vision, cancer, and other insurance.
 Some employers offer plans that cover expenses beyond traditional medical plans.
 I recommend that you consider what your costs are if you pay these expenses out of pocket and compare that amount to the premium for the coverage.
 Also, make sure you understand exactly what is covered and whether or not waiting periods will be imposed.
 Some plans might cover cleanings and fillings right away.
 Then, you must have coverage under the plan for a year or so before it will cover major dental work like crowns.